znguye/lab-dom-race-car/README.md

    - `height` - the height of the car element passed as an argument to the constructor.

    - `directionX` - initially set to 0.
-It is used to specify the horizontal movement direction and can have the following values:
+It is used to specify the **horizontal** movement direction and can have the following values:
      - `0`: not moving horizontally
      - `1`: moving horizontally to the right
      - `-1`: moving horizontally to the left
    - `directionY` - initially set to 0.
-It is used to specify the horizontal movement direction and can have the following values:
+It is used to specify the **vertical** movement direction and can have the following values:
      - `0`: not moving vertically
      - `1`: moving vertically down
      - `-1`: moving vertically up